wajohnson43/rocketbook_automation/README.md

 3) Set a directory for all notes to be stored in.

 4) In thunderbird, create a filter:

     Getting New Mail:   Filter before Classification

+    Match all of the following
+    From    is  notes@email.getrocketbook.com

     Save Attachments To     <path_to_note_directory>

 5) add PyPDF2 to python3 (pip3 install PyPDF2)